jangxyz/html-tagged-templates/README.md

 ### `htmlTupleFn`

 Query option returns a object where you can access the queries results.
+The result is a tuple, which the first item is the outermost element and the second item is composed of each query options' results.

 ```javascript
 const result = htmlTuplefn(`<ul><li>first item</li><li>second item</li><ul>`, {